Chinese Pavilion at Drottningholm: The first building

 The first pavilion, drawing by Carl Hårleman, 1750.

 The first building was a simple pavilion with two wings in Chinese style.
 The buildings were prefabricated at Arsenalsgatan in Stockholm.
 They were made in the log cabin technique and shipped to Drottningholm, where they were assembled.
-The architects were probably Carl Hårleman and Carl Johan Cronstedt.
+The architects were probably Court Supervisors Carl Hårleman and Carl Johan Cronstedt.
 Everything was finished and in place in time for Queen Lovisa Ulrika's birthday on 24 July 1753.
 The pavilion was a surprise gift to the Queen from King Adolf Frederick.
 At the presentation, she received the gold key to the castle from the young Crown Prince Gustav (later King Gustav III), seven years old, dressed as a Chinese mandarin.

 In a letter to her mother, Queen Sophia Dorothea of Prussia, the Queen wrote:

 He brought me to one side of the garden and I was surprised to suddenly be part of a fairy tale, for the King had built a Chinese castle, the most beautiful one can see.

 Having been built in haste and secrecy, the small castle did not endure the harsh Swedish climate.
 After ten years, rot had begun to attack the wooden frame and the King and Queen commissioned Carl Fredrik Adelcrantz to create a new and bigger pavilion made from more durable materials.